phipsgabler/probability-ir/README.md

 ## Normal and tilde assignment

-Note that we get a feature for free which are not part of Turing, yet:
+Note that we get a feature for free which are not part of Turing (or most other modelling languages) yet:

 ```julia
 {x} ~ Normal()